ES7/LLMs-Generative-AI/Intro to LLMs/README.md

 ### 2.5.
 Text to Speech
 It is a challenging task because it is a one-to-many problem.
 In classification we have one correct label and maybe a few.
 In ASR there is one correct transcription for a given utterance.
 However there are an infinite number of ways to say the same sentence.
 Each person has a different way of speaking but they are all valid and correct.
 Think about different voices, dialects, speaking styles and so on.
 Despite these challenges there are open-source models that can handle this task really well.<br>
 **Code :-** **`2.5.
 Text_to_Speech.ipynb`**

+### 2.5.
+Object Detection
+The task of object detection simply consists of detecting objects of interest in a specific image.
+Object detection combines two subtasks, which are classification but also localization.
+Because for each object that we detect in an image, we also have to provide the label of the instance, but also the localization of the detected object.<br>
+**Code :-** **`2.6.
+Object_Detection.ipynb`**